 Investing in property in Asia can be risky however it has been done by thousands and have reaped rewards.
 Before buying any property always consult an attorney for legal advice on the property you wish to purchase.
 Also, check what the return on investment would be at the current rentals.
 This is a brief example of a small property portfolio.

 I bought a three-room HDB flat in Yishun for about $90,000 in 1993, and sold it for about $170,000 three years later.
 That was when I bought a five-room flat, also in Yishun, for $360,000.
 It was sold in 1999 at a loss of $60,000.That year; I bought a three-bedroom 1,270 sq ft condo in Serangoon for $550,000.
 I’ve just sold it for $700,000 to cut back on my liabilities.

-What are you current returns in the US or UK?
+What are your current returns in the US or UK?

-Before you buy any property in Thailand, speak to a property lawyer first.
+Before you buy any property in Thailand, consult a property lawyer first.
 More money is spent on average in litigation and trying to recover your money than on the actual transfer of the property.
-Investing in Thailand is always a good idea however the laws are not the same as your country and there is very little if any protection when you buy property in Thailand especially if you are buying offplan.
-Those are the most high risk investments you can make in Thailand.
+Investing in Thailand is always a good idea however the laws are not the same as your country and there is very little if any protection when you buy property in Thailand especially if you are buying off-plan.
+Those are the most high-risk investments you can make in Thailand.
 See our article on litigation in Thailand.